NicholasAntoniadesEngineer/undergraduate-thesis/readme.md

 ## Features

-- **Serial Communication**: Advanced serial communication hardware for control and feedback.
+- **Serial Communication**: Serial communication hardware for control and feedback.
 - **Sensor Integration**: On-board temperature and current sensors for real-time monitoring.
 - **Wide Current Range**: Compatible with a large range of servomotors.
 - **Master-Slave Architecture**: Centralized control of multiple slave controllers.
 - **Cost-Effective**: Lower cost compared to standard servomotor controllers on the market.

-## Tested Components

-- Serial communication hardware
-- Temperature sensors
-- Current sensors
-- Microcontroller-based control logic

 ## Issues and Future Work